Punxsy Pitchers Dominate in Win Over Redbank; Bella Ielase Sparks A-C Valley/Union Softball Victory Over Lakeview

 The Bulldogs managed just two hits against the trio of Chuck pitchers.
 Clouse and Ty Carrier each had singles.

-Bennett drove in another run on a sacrifice fly in the bottom of the fourth and Carter Savage made it 8-1 with a RBI single in the bottom of the fifth.
+Bennett drove in another run on a sacrifice fly in the bottom of the fourth and Carter Savage made it 8-1 with an RBI single in the bottom of the fifth.

 Punxsutawney ended things in the bottom of the sixth with three runs with no outs.